 Assess Chest Drainage Systems

-At the start of each shift assess each chest tube for the following and document in the 12 hour AI Record (Figure 1):
+At the start of each shift assess each chest tube for the following and document in the EHR:

-Ensure that a bottle of water is availalbe for each tube (see #10)
+Ensure that a bottle of water is availabe for each tube (see #10)

 Maintenance of the underwater seal is the most important component of a chest drainage system.

-The undewater seal chamber is divided into 7 vertical columns to provide a semi-quantitative assessment of the amount of leak.
-Identify the highest number where air bubbles are detected to determine the severity of the leak and document out of 7.
+The underwater seal chamber is divided into 7 (or 5) vertical columns to provide a semi-quantitative assessment of the amount of leak.
+Identify the highest number where air bubbles are detected to determine the severity of the leak and document out of 7 (or 5).
 For example, a leak of 1/7 (bubbles only in the first column) is very small.
 A leak of 4-5/7 or higher is a significant leak.

 The presence of a leak indicates that air is being drawn through the system.
 It does not differentiate air from a pneumothorax versus system leak.